Fair Fares Program – Eligibility Standard Change

 FF-proposed-rule-changes-Final-Final-09.01.23.pdf

-The New York City Human Resources Administration (“HRA”) proposes to amend the Fair Fares program by increasing the income eligibility standard from 100 percent of the federal poverty level to 120 percent.
+The New York City Human Resources Administration (“HRA”) is adopting and amendment to the Fair Fares program that increases the income eligibility standard from 100 percent of the federal poverty level to 120 percent.

 -